 This lens has a ton of character, and the 35mm focal length is extremely versatile.
 I prefer 35mm lenses to 50mm lenses.
 The former creates photos with a bit more character in my opinion.

 I guess one might call this lens a “Nifty 85.”
-If you are a full-time portrait photographer, you may wish to look into purchasing the Sony FE 85mm f/1.4 lens.
-But I think this lens is so good, that I chose it over the faster f/1.4 version without a second thought.
+If you are a full-time portrait photographer, consider purchasing the newly refreshed Sony FE 85mm GM II f/1.4 lens.
+But this lens is so good, that I chose it over the faster f/1.4 version without a second thought.

 In my opinion, one of the best lenses in the Sony lineup.
 I use this lens often.
 Will I replace this lens with the brand new Sony FE 50-150mm f/2 GM lens?
 Nope, and here’s why: character.
 This Sony FE 135mm f/1.8 renders gorgeous pictures.
 I can’t part with it!